JuliaLang/julia/README.md

 ### FreeBSD

-*Release 9.0:* install the gcc46, git, and gmake packages/ports, and compile Julia with the command:
+On *FreeBSD Release 9.0*, install the gcc46, git, and gmake packages/ports, and compile Julia with the command:

     $ gmake FC=gfortran46

-You must use the gmake command on FreeBSD instead of make.
+You must use the `gmake` command on FreeBSD instead of `make`.

 ### Windows